United Kingdom EPR

 Responsibility under the EPR scheme lies with:

-• Producers: Organizations that supply packaging to the UK market
+• Producers: organizations that supply packaging to the UK market

 Duties of each group